The SBA rules and regulations can seem intimidating and can be complicated to comply with.

 Note that different lenders use different scoring models that might differ from the score you see when you check your own credit.

-BFG knows which scoring models our different lenders use and has the ability to check yours over the phone within minutes.
+BFG knows which scoring models our different lenders use and have the ability to check yours over the phone within minutes.

-They also look at your credit history and the absence of past issues, such as bankruptcies, liens, judgments, prior defaults, and so forth.
+They also look at your credit history, and an absence of past issues, such as bankruptcies, liens, judgments, prior defaults and so forth.

-How much you qualify for is driven by last year’s filed tax returns; the most important number on your financials that affects how much you qualify for is the taxable income or net income.
+How much you qualify for is driven by the last year filed tax returns, the most important number on your financials that affects how much you qualify for is the taxable income or net income.

 A simple example: